 My Philosophy on the Proper Role of City Government

 - Ensure the highest quality, essential city services are available to its residents for the most affordable price.

 - As discussed above, the most important role of government and therefore services it can provide are tied to those that protect life, liberty and property at the local level.
 Law Enforcement, Emergency Services, codes and ordinances that promote health and safety are among the most important services a city can offer its residents.
 In addition to those fundamental services, cities also choose to incorporate so that they can provide other essential services at preferential costs and access.
-Culinary water, secondary water, roads, santitation, animal control, parks and programmable recreation are other services that the bulk of residents deem essential for health and safety, and to also provide a sense of community that improves ones quality of life.
+Culinary water, secondary water, roads, sanitation, animal control, parks and programmable recreation are other services that the bulk of residents deem essential for health and safety, and to also provide a sense of community that improves ones quality of life.
 I believe that these are essential services and largely the reasons why cities are incorporated to begin with.
 I also believe that a city should provide essential services only in circumstances where it can provide them more efficiently and affordably than private industry, or larger governmental agencies such as the county, state or national government.
 Building certain roadways to ensure inter-connectivity of cities and enhancing commerce, prisons, and courts have proven to be more economical and efficient if provided by the county and state.
 National defense, and the other roles identified in Article 1, Section 8 of the US Constitution, are best done by the country.

 - Provide zoning and planning that incorporates a proper balance of residential, commercial, parks and transit areas.